-David left behind his loving mother, Christiane, his devoted sister, Gabrielle and her boyfriend Austin, and the love of his life, Alicia O’Neil.
+David left behind his loving mother, Christiane, his devoted sister, Gabrielle, and the love of his life, Alicia O’Neil.
 He also left behind a loving circle of family, dogs, and friends including his best friend Alex, his O’Neil family, and his ‘big brother,’ Mark.

 Those who knew him best described David as unwaveringly loyal to those he loved.
 Whether David was tasked, as Dog-uncle, with taking Gabrielle’s sick puppy to the veterinarian, or if he was asked to motivate his basketball team at the end of the fourth quarter, or chose to make care bags for sick children as an Eagle Scout, David never faltered, and strove to exceed the expectations of his family, friends, teachers, and coaches.

 His kindness and thoughtfulness were unmatched.
 He could always see the good in others, even when they hurt him.
 Simply put, his heart was made of gold.
 During his entire cancer journey, he kept a smile on his face and made an effort to support those around him.
 Even on the night before his passing, David experienced some chest pain and trouble breathing.
 Carolle O'Neil came over to help but David insisted she not share with her daughter (David’s love), Alicia, that this was going on.
 David wanted her focus to be on her English paper.